'History and Training 1940 -1945'

 Ever since its unveiling (see photo below) in 1952 by Her Majesty the Queen Mother serving Commandos and veterans gather at the Commando Memorial at Spean Bridge on Remembrance Sunday.
 A simple service of remembrance preceeded by a short march up the hill, where they are joined by their families and friends, as well as local people.
 Today the Commando Veterans Association continues to work with local people, officials, and schools, to make this annual event one truly to be proud of and fitting to the memory of all Commandos.
 To view some images click or touch the photo below.

 So what was expected of a Commando when they were first formed ?
-The next page has a transcript of the document written in 1940 by Lt Col Charles Newman VC entitled "Service in a Commando" .
+The following pages include a transcript of the document written in 1940 by Lt Col Charles Newman VC entitled "Service in a Commando" .
 This document outlines some of the physical and other attributes required.
-Later you will read about the early Commando training before Achnacarry became the Commando Basic Training Centre, followed by an insight into Commando history since, including what is expected of a Commando nowadays.
+You will also read about the early Commando training before Achnacarry became the Commando Basic Training Centre, followed by an insight into Commando history since, including what is expected of a Commando nowadays.

 Purchase Donald Gilchrist's book here Castle Commando